guidobouman/thesis/Documents/Thesis/Thesis.markdown

 // TODO check above quote

+// MOVE
-// MOVE Because there can be more than one hyperlink on a webpage, the reading experience has become non-linear.
+Because there can be more than one hyperlink on a webpage, the reading experience has become non-linear.
 Different paths can be taken to end up with the desired data.
 It's a more efficient way of sorting trough the data as we can decide to skip to desired sections.
+// END OF MOVE

 ### Data
 During every step in the chain data is being manipulated.
 Sometimes it means stripping it down, at other times it means putting it in a more usable format.
 In a typical web application you go from a complete dataset to tiny bits of data.
 This is because it's easier to transfer, process and / or comprehend.